Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo.createObjectFifo` `(` $producerTile `,` `{` $consumerTiles `}` `,` $elemNumber`)` attr-dict `:` type($fifo)
 ```

-The "aie.createObjectFifo" operation creates a circular buffer established between a producer and one or
+The `aie.createObjectFifo` operation creates a circular buffer established between a producer and one or
-more consumers, which are "aie.tile" operations.
+more consumers, which are `aie.tile` operations.
 The aie.createObjectFifo instantiates the given number of
 buffers (of given output type) and their locks in the Memory Module of the appropriate tile(s) after lowering,
 based on tile-adjacency.
 These elements represent the conceptual depth of the objectFifo.